esp-rs/book/rust-doc-style-guide.md

 - Make intra-book links relative, so they work both online and locally

-Do NOT turn long phrases into links
+Do *not* turn long phrases into links

   > ❌ See the [Rust Reference’s section on constant evaluation](https://doc.rust-lang.org/book/ch03-01-variables-and-mutability.html) for more information on what operations can be used when declaring constants.